microsoft/CromwellOnAzure/README.md

 }
 ```

-Hello World trigger JSON file as seen in your Storage account's `workflows` container in the `succeeded` directory:
+Hello World trigger JSON file as seen in your storage account's `workflows` container in the `succeeded` directory:
 ```
 {
   "WorkflowUrl": "/<storageaccountname>/inputs/test/test.wdl",